parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 are a better choice when all you want are buttons clearly labeled "piano," "strings," "horns" etc.

-_Electronic Music_, as a meta-genre, is focused on musical techniques, timbers, and forms that simply are not possible using conventional instruments.
+_Electronic Music_, as a meta-genre, is focused on musical techniques, timbres, and forms that simply are not possible using conventional instruments.
 Modular analog synthesizers are ideal for such pursuits.